Mansplaining: Etymology

+Origin and usage

-The verb splain has been in use for more than 200 years, originally as a colloquial pronunciation of the Late Middle English word explain.
-It came increasingly to refer to condescending or verbose explanations.
-The term mansplaining was inspired by an essay, "Men Explain Things to Me: Facts Didn't Get in Their Way", written by Rebecca Solnit and published on TomDispatch.com on 13 April 2008.
+The term mansplaining was inspired by an essay, "Men Explain Things to Me: Facts Didn't Get in Their Way", written by author Rebecca Solnit and published on TomDispatch.com on 13 April 2008.
 In the essay, Solnit told an anecdote about a man at a party who said he had heard she had written some books.
 She began to talk about her most recent, on Eadweard Muybridge, whereupon the man cut her off and asked if she had "heard about the very important Muybridge book that came out this year"—not considering that it might be (as, in fact, it was) Solnit's book.
 Solnit did not use the word mansplaining in the essay, but she described the phenomenon as "something every woman knows".

 A month later the word appeared in a comment on the social network LiveJournal.
 It became popular among feminist bloggers before entering mainstream commentary.
-The word was included in 2010 by the New York Times as one of its words of the year, nominated in 2012 for the American Dialect Society's "most creative word of the year" honor, and added in 2014 to the online Oxford Dictionaries.

-Solnit later published Men Explain Things to Me (2014), a collection of seven essays on similar themes.
+Solnit ascribed the phenomenon of mansplaining to a combination of "overconfidence and cluelessness".
+Lily Rothman, of The Atlantic, defined it as "explaining without regard to the fact that the explainee knows more than the explainer, often done by a man to a woman".
+Solnit later published Men Explain Things to Me (2014), a collection of seven essays on social issues and human rights themes.
 Women, including professionals and experts, are routinely seen or treated as less credible than men, she wrote in the title essay, and their insights, or even legal testimony are dismissed unless validated by a man in some countries.
 She argued that this was one symptom of a widespread phenomenon that "keeps women from speaking up and from being heard when they dare; that crushes young women into silence by indicating, the way harassment on the street does, that this is not their world.
 It trains us in self-doubt and self-limitation just as it exercises men's unsupported overconfidence."

-In 2018, during a lecture at Moe's Books in Berkeley, California, Solnit said, "I'm falsely credited with coining the term 'mansplaining'.
-It was a 2010 New York Times word of the year.
-I did not actually coin it.
-I was a bit ambivalent about the word because it seems a little bit more condemnatory of the male of the species than I ever wanted it to be."